 A next year is coming.
 So it’s a good time for a celebration.
 Traditionally I would like to show you how I celebrated the last New Year.
 Maybe you will follow my ideas, at least when you are planning to be in London.

 Before I went to London I got an idea to see the New Year celebration around the world.
-I started to seeking some decent webcams with live stream.
-One of the first country where a New Year is celebrated is a New Zealand.
+I started to seeking some decent webcams with the live stream.
+One of the first countries where a New Year is celebrated is New Zealand.
 When I found a nice webcam at Auckland I spot only a grey plume above the downtown panorama.
 I was too late then (Pic.1)

-Fortunately I was on time to see a New Year celebration in Sydney.
-However I can admit, that it was quite hard to chase a good streamline due to server overloading.
-Finally I was successful this time.
+Fortunately, I was on time to see a New Year celebration in Sydney.
+However, I can admit, that it was quite hard to chase a good streamline due to server overloading.
+Finally, I was successful this time.
 The fireworks spectacle in Sydney at Harbour Bridge is awesome!
 I am recommending everyone to look and admire this amazing view (Pic.
 2 – 5).

 We were heading to Westminster, where I found possibly a good spot to see the London Eye quite clearly and closely.
 It was near the Lambeth Bridge (Pic.
 7).

 A whole spectacle lasted a bit more than half an hour.
 The best moments you can see in the footage below.
 After this people started to spread out towards the nearest tube station available.
 Because most of them were closed for the time of New Year’s Eve night, we had to walk about 2 km to Euston station.
-Finally we reached the King’s Cross station around 1.30 am and back home about 1h30m later.
+Finally, we reached the King’s Cross station around 1.30 am and back home about 1h30m later.

 When I woke up I checked The Shard webcam, where I could see a 2018 New Year celebration from the top (Pic.
 19, 20).